MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Changing-Computer-State.md

 ## Shutting Down or Restarting a Computer

-Shutting down and restarting computers are generally the same types of task.
-Tools that shut down a computer will generally restart it as well—and vice versa.
-There are two straightforward options for restarting a computer from PowerShell.
+Shutting down and restarting computers are are similar tasks.
+Most command-line tools support both actions.
+Windows includes two command-line tools for restarting a computer.
 Use either `tsshutdn.exe` or `shutdown.exe` with appropriate arguments.
 You can get detailed usage information from `tsshutdn.exe /?` or `shutdown.exe /?`.

-You can also perform shutdown and restart operations directly from PowerShell as well.
+You can also perform shutdown and restart operations directly from PowerShell.

 To shut down the computer, use the Stop-Computer command